Storyflow Logo

 An AI visual workspace is a canvas-based tool where you arrange your work in space (notes, images, links, and documents on an open board) and an AI assistant can read that whole board as context.
 Instead of typing into a blank chat that forgets your project, you build the project visually and the AI works from what is actually on the canvas.

-The defining idea is simple.
+The defining idea is one sentence.
 An AI visual workspace is not a chatbot with a canvas bolted on.
 It is a canvas the AI can actually read.
 The intelligence sits on top of your spatial thinking, not in a separate window that has never seen your project.

 That makes it different from the three tools it is most often confused with.
 It is not an AI chat tool, because the context is the board, not a single prompt.
-It is not a digital whiteboard, because the canvas is not just for humans to look at, the AI uses it too.
+It is not a digital whiteboard, because the canvas is not only for humans to look at, the AI uses it too.
 And it is not a document or database app, because the work lives in open space rather than in pages and rows.
-The rest of this guide unpacks each of those distinctions.
+The rest of this guide unpacks each of those distinctions and gives you a test you can apply yourself.

-The three parts that make a workspace an AI visual workspace
+The Three-Legged Test: what makes a workspace an AI visual workspace

 2. Context-aware AI.
 The assistant reads the canvas as its source material.
 When you ask it to expand, challenge, summarize, or plan, it works from what is on the board, not from a prompt typed in isolation.
-This is the part most tools are missing, and it is the part that matters most.
+This is the leg most tools are missing, and it is the leg that matters most.

 3. Persistent project memory.
 The board stays.
 Your ideas, the AI's contributions, and the structure you built all persist and accumulate, so the project gets richer over time instead of resetting every session the way a chat thread does.